abdulapopoola/Adehun/README.md

 It is an extremely lightweight implementation (about 166 LOC) and very useful for learning how to implement the Promise/A+ spec.

+You can read the blog post on Adehun here: